Volunteering at Nalanda

 There will always be a lot of work at Nalanda!
 If you would like to come and offer some of your time and skills, we’d be most grateful.

 - Building maintenance (Carpenters, electricians, plumbers)

-Particularly welcome are students of Lama Zopa Rinpoche, including those from other FPMT centers, as well as those who make clear that they are seriously considering ordination.
-We will try to make it a beneficial time for them.
+Particularly we welcome students of Lama Zopa Rinpoche, including those from other FPMT centers, as well as those who make clear that they are seriously considering ordination.

 We would very much like to welcome people who can help prepare the food for Nalanda.
 We can offer free accommodation for men, and the possibility of staying in the local area for women.
 A great opportunity to live in spiritual community, attend pujas in the heart of a Buddhist Monastery and directly meet Buddhist teachings.

 Advice for aspiring volunteers from the abbot:

 In order to obtain the levels of peaceful happiness it is necessary to accumulate a lot of merit.
 Regarding the lay people who are staying here with us, helping us with all the work we have here at the monastery — all the volunteers here who are helping with the building of the new monastery are working no matter if the weather is cold or hot; they are not stopped by these hardships.
 They are continuously helping.
 This is a very amazing way of helping and a very amazing form of accumulating merit.
 Because what this actually comes down to is almost like an offering of one’s own body to the Three Jewels.